Last modified: July 12, 2023

 In the Notes text box, enter any notes related to the team user.
 The text box can contain up to 100 characters.
 This text box is optional.

-In the Security Settings section, you can enter expiration information for the team user.
+In the Security Settings section, you can enter expiration information for the new team user.
 The expiration setting suspends the account on the specified date in the future.

 - If desired, select a date from the Expire On menu.